50 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 It seems likely that you can continue your medications, but please confirm with the trial organizers.

-Is VR therapy safe for people with dementia?
+What prior data suggests that this VR therapy is safe for individuals with dementia?

 This trial is for people with dementia aged 65 or older living at home with a family caregiver who can access the internet.
 Caregivers should be able to speak and understand English, provide consent, and assist their loved one.
 Excluded are those with certain legal guardianships, language barriers, pacemakers, blindness, open facial wounds (except sutured lacerations), seizure history, recent head trauma or stroke, unsafe cervical conditions for VR use, or alcohol-related dementia.